roparz/Light-Javascript-Table-Sorter/readme.md

 You don't need any library to use it.
 It's just javascript.

-Here is a simple implementation [demo](http://roparz.me/light-table-sorter/).
+Here is a simple implementation [demo](http://roparz.me/light-table-sorter/) and here is a [playground](http://cssdeck.com/labs/light-javascript-table-sorter).

 ## How to use it?